 Hotels are not very developed in Iraqi Kurdistan, especially if you leave the big cities.

-● Them Budget hotelscost an average of IQD 40,000.
+● Budget hotels cost an average of IQD 40,000.
 They are always very clean and often spacious.
 You can negotiate them (see previous section).
 You’ll find them as motels rather than hotels.

-● Them backpacker hotels and youth hostels are non-existent in Iraqi Kurdistan.
+● Backpacker hotels don’t exist in Iraqi Kurdistan.
 Tourism is so underdeveloped that these options are not available.
 You can find a few cheap hotels in Erbil but they are hard to find, and it’s not for lack of searching.

 It is very simple to sleep in a homestay.
 People will often and very easily offer you to be hosted by them if you frequent the premises.
 It is even sometimes disconcerting because they have this facility to welcome you and give you everything without you asking for anything.
 The hospitality in this country is amazing.